Three Myths About the Spanish Inquisition

 In Britain alone, for instance, it’s estimated that around 30,000 people were put to death for witchcraft.
 Not only this, but, according to ABC, during Elizabeth I’s reign, 1,000 Catholics were killed in the space of just a decade.
 My point here is that between the 15th to 18th centuries, the Spanish were no more violent than their European counterparts.
 However, during that time many Protestant countries liked to paint a negative picture of Spain and its inhabitants that wasn’t strictly accurate.
 The Spanish Inquisition were part of this “black legend“, which is why it’s worthwhile dispelling some of the myths surrounding the institution.

-Several years ago I visited a “museum” dedicated to the Spanish Inquisition in Cordoba.
+Several years ago, I visited a “museum” dedicated to the Spanish Inquisition in Cordoba.
 Entirely devoted to instruments of torture, the innocent tourist might walk away with the impression that the Spanish Inquisition often used the rack or the iron maiden to extract confessions from prisoners.
 However, this impression would be entirely wrong.
 The Spanish Inquisition only tortured about 1% of prisoners and the devices mentioned earlier were never used.

 Bound under a strict code that stipulated they never draw blood, only three methods of torture were permitted: straps that could be tightened around body parts, hanging someone from the ceiling by their wrists, and their own brand of waterboarding that involved stuffing a cloth into people’s mouths and pouring water over their faces, causing the victim to feel as if they were suffocating.
-While the later is, of course, horrifying, the same kind of torture has been meted out to prisoners in Abu Ghraib within living memory.
+While the latter is, of course, horrifying, the same kind of torture has been meted out to prisoners in Abu Ghraib within living memory.

 2: They liked to burn people alive

 Being burned alive at the stake was the worst punishment the Spanish Inquisition could deal out.
 While only 3.5% of the cases they prosecuted resulted in the death penalty, just 1.8% were burned at the stake.
 This meant that between 1540 and 1700, only around 2,000 of the 5,000 prisoners condemned to death were committed to the flames.
-It was, of course an agonizing and lengthy way to go.
+It was, of course, an agonizing and lengthy way to go.
 However, whether you were burned alive or not depended on whether you had confessed to and repented of your sins.
 This effectively meant that in the earlier auto de fe many of those accused of secretly practicing Islam or Judaism were, effectively, martyrs, as they refused to give up their religions.

 Most cases, of course, didn’t come to this.
 The Spanish Inquisition’s remit was surprisingly large.
 Besides heretics, they also went after people for blasphemy and foul language, witchcraft, bigamy, homosexuality, child abuse, and even counterfeiting.
 Punishments included fines, being banished abroad, or having to work as a galley slave.